Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Non-Markovian dynamics in MCF

-In order to demonstrate a NM open quantum system, we exploit the use of an MCF in a 4-arm Mach-Zehnder interferometer to prepare a $d=4$ qudit and statistically apply a set of unitary operations $U_i$ on the state.
-By doing this, we simulate the state transition maps, revealing non-Markovian dynamics.
+In order to demonstrate a new platform to study the dynamics of high-dimensional open quantum systems, we exploit the use of a MCF-based 4-arm Mach-Zehnder interferometer to prepare four-dimensional ($d=4$) qudit states, and also to statistically apply a set of unitary operations $U_i$ to them.
+By doing this, we simulate the state transition maps.
 The experiment consists of three main parts: state preparation, map implementation, and quantum state tomography characterization, and is presented in Fig. \ref{fg:setup1col}.

 \textit{Qudit Source}.
-A CW-1546 nm laser attenuated by neutral filters and a fiber intensity modulator controlled by a Field Programmable Gate Array (FPGA1) prepares light pulses with a repetition rate of 2 MHz, which are propagated by Telecom SMF-28 fibers.
-The combination of these three devices allows the generation of weak coherent pulses with an average photon number of $\mu=0.15$, which provides a good approximation to a single photon source since $95.7\%$ of the non-vacuum pulses are single photons.
-Next, an MCF demultiplexer (DMUX) integrates the SMF into a single core of a four-core MCF, while the other three cores remain unconnected.
+A CW-1546 nm laser attenuated by neutral filters and a fiber intensity modulator controlled by a Field Programmable Gate Array (FPGA1) prepares light pulses with a repetition rate of 2 MHz, which are propagated by telecom SMF-28 fibers.
+The combination of these three devices allows the generation of weak coherent pulses with an average photon number of $\mu=0.15$, which provides a good approximation to a single photon source, since $95.7\%$ of the non-vacuum pulses are single photons.
+Next, a demultiplexer (DMUX) device is used to connect the initial SMF into a single core of a four-core MCF, while the other three cores remain unconnected.
 A backbone device in the setup is the MCF Beam Splitter (MCF-BS), which enables the superposition state on the propagation paths of the MCF\cite{carine20,taddei2021computational}.
 An MCF-BS is fabricated by heating and stretching a section of the MCF, creating a tapered subsection of the fiber.
 This geometric deformation of the MCF structure changes the distance between the cores, allowing crosstalk between them.
 The MCF-BS was recently characterized by Cariñe et al. \cite{carine20}, who proved that the output distribution corresponds to a $d=4$ Haddamard matrix $H_4$, allowing the generation of superposition states.
 Thus, the qudit state after MCF-BS is $\ket{\psi_0} = ( 1/2 ) \sum_{\ell=1}^4 e^{i\phi_\ell} \ket{\ell}$, where $\phi_k$ are individual phase drifts that will be addressed in the next stage.